-- (i) The Principal Developer will provide all the infrastructure referred to in clause 7.1 of this document at times to satisfy the requirements of the MHIA.
-Initial infrastructure works are estimated to be constructed by December 2004; and - (ii) The local bus service will be provided in accordance with clause 8.2 (i) of this document.
+(i) The Principal Developer will provide all the infrastructure referred to in clause 7.1 of this document at times to satisfy the requirements of the MHIA.
+Initial infrastructure works are estimated to be constructed by December 2010.

 8.2 INFRASTRUCTURE TO BE PROVIDED AND THE INTENDED PROVIDER